Tour du Canada Practices and Policies

 - The final amount of the fee is due by March 15 in the year of the ride.
 If payment is not received by the due date and if, at that time, there is a waiting list of riders wanting to register, someone on the waiting list may be given the opportunity to take that space on the Tour.

 - Fees paid are not refundable or transferrable.

-- Fees are to be paid in Canadian funds by cheque, money order or wire transfer.
+- Fees are to be paid in Canadian funds by cheque, money order or a digital funds transfer.

 Event Cancellation and Unused Services:

 No refunds will be made for unused services.
 Policies of Cycle Canada shall apply.
-Please visit: Tour du Canada Policies
+Please visit: Cycle Canada Canada Policies

 Each rider becomes a member of a galley crew to serve on meal preparation and clean-up duty on a regular rotation.
 Riders agree to participate willingly in these responsibilities.

 Tour fees include three meals a day on riding days, accommodation costs, major ferry charges and expenses associated with a support vehicle.
 The organizer provides galley equipment.
 Accommodation is mainly camping but riders stay indoors in some locations along the route.
 Riders bring their own bikes, tents and bedrolls.
 Fees are designed to make the Tour accessible to all, including those on limited budgets.
 We provide all the basics but this is a no-frills trip.
 Meal plans are high in carbohydrates and we plan as much as possible for vegetable proteins and seasonal fresh produce for a balanced diet.
 A portion of fees paid for the cross-Canada ride go to Tour du Canada, a non-profit corporation.
 That amount represents shared costs and is exempt from sales taxes (Goods and Services Tax and Harmonized Sales Tax).
 The balance is paid to Cycle Canada as organizer of the Tour and that amount is subject to GST and HST.
 Details of the fee breakdown and taxes collected will appear on receipts issued to riders.